PaLeroy/phd_defense/talk.md

 ---
 class: section

-# How to train a team to cooperate?
+# Train a team to cooperate

 ---